What is a Federal Direct Loan?

 Subsidized direct loans are given to eligible students who demonstrate financial need.

-The federal government pays the interest on subsidized loans while you are enrolled in school at least half-time (six units).
+The federal government pays the interest on subsidized loans while you are enrolled in school at least half-time (six units in the fall or spring semester; three units in the summer semester).
 If you graduate, drop below half-time, or withdraw from school, then you have a six-month grace period where the federal government will continue to pay the interest on your loan.
 After the six-month grace period, you are responsible for paying the interest on your loan.

 Unsubsidized direct loans are given to eligible students, regardless of their financial need.
 The combined amount of an unsubsidized direct loan and all other financial aid that you receive cannot exceed the cost of attendance.